PrashantMohta/ModdingDocs/your-first-mod.md

 The video series is especially beginner friendly, so you may want to try that !

+## Unity Fundamentals

+While not entirely mandatory, knowing about unity concepts is immensely helpful in creating the mental model required for making your own mods.
+[This video by Game Maker's Toolkit](https://www.youtube.com/watch?v=XtQMytORBmM) is a good introduction to unity.
+I highly recommend watching it.

 ## Installing the Mod Template

 > Tip: if your IDE supports it, using an [extension](ide-extensions.md) can simplify or eliminate many of the